Bassadin/Bassadin/README.md

 ## Currently:
 - Planning a relaunch of my portfolio site, sometime...
 - Starting with my master's degree in Computer Science
+- Excited to work with kubernetes for the first time

 ---